danielgaskins/puppeteer-vite-react-video-recording/README.md

 ### Configuration

-You can customize the recording settings in the `Config` object within `recordVideo.ts`.
+You can customize the recording settings in the `Config` object within `recordVideo.cjs`.
 This includes:

 - `device`: Emulated device for recording.
 - `fps`: Frames per second for the recording.